 Certain groups of people are more vulnerable to liver damage than others.
 Children and adolescents who already have liver disease or hepatitis A, B, or C are more likely to have severe symptoms after taking too much acetaminophen.
 Their livers struggle to process the medication, which can lead to liver failure.

-The liver acts as a filter for the body.
-It processes drugs and detoxifies substances in your system.
-Your child’s liver can stop working if it processes (metabolizes) too much of a medicine or has to metabolize it for too long.
+Your child’s liver acts as a filter for their body.
+It processes drugs and detoxifies substances in their system.
+Your child’s liver can stop working if it processes (metabolizes) too much of a medicine or must metabolize it for too long.
 Acetaminophen toxicity occurs when your child:

 Symptoms of acetaminophen overdose don’t appear right away.
 There may be no symptoms at all for up to 24 hours following an overdose.
-It’s important to note the time your child takes their acetaminophen, and in what form (liquid, tablet, capsule, time-release capsule/tablet) it was taken.
+It’s important to note the time your child takes their acetaminophen, and in what form (liquid, tablet, capsule, time-release capsule/tablet) they took it.

 Some symptoms of acetaminophen toxicity are:

 If you notice any of these symptoms in your child and you suspect an acetaminophen overdose, call an emergency number or go to the nearest emergency room right away.
-Call your local emergency number (such as 911), or your local poison control center, which can be reached through the national toll-free poison help hotline (1-800-222-1222).
+Call your local emergency number (like 911), or your local poison control center, which can be reached through the U.S. national toll-free poison help hotline (1-800-222-1222).

 An acetaminophen overdose is a life-threatening emergency.
 If it isn’t treated soon after the overdose, it can lead to: